MrSpaceIsCool/MrSpaceIsCool.github.io/index.md

 Hello, welcome to the very early stages of my website.
 You may know me through many mediums of social media, but they all link to this website :b

+Shout-out to [Tirimid](https://github.com/tirimid) for helping me out with this site.
+Check out their amazing website here: [tirimid.net](https://tirimid.net)

 ## Get to Know Me

 ### Socials